faaerde/frank-aerdelman/docs/about_me/work_experience/02_bae_systems.md

 ### Details

-This was my first official Technical Writing/SME job.
+This was my first official Technical Writing (SME) job.
-I was hired as a subject-matter expert and was taught how to use [Interleaf](https://en.wikipedia.org/wiki/Interleaf) in order to make updates to the FII/FIT paper documentation.
+I was hired as a subject-matter expert and was taught how to use [Interleaf](https://en.wikipedia.org/wiki/Interleaf) in order to make updates to the FII/FIT paper documentation in OP 4628 / OP 4629.
+These were the same documents I was using as a troubleshooter, as the end user, while I was in the Navy.

 Eventually most of the documentation was moved to CD-based IETMs that would be sent to the submarines as part of their documentation suite.
 The troubleshooting procedures had to cover both the American [Ohio-class submarines](https://en.wikipedia.org/wiki/Ohio-class_submarine) and the UK [Vanguard-class submarines](https://en.wikipedia.org/wiki/Vanguard-class_submarine).